Housing is a prescription for well-being.

-The Supportive Housing Community Land Alliance (SHCLA) creates environmentally and socially sustainable housing in high opportunity neighborhoods for people living with serious mental health challenges in Alameda County.
+The Supportive Housing Community Land Alliance (SHCLA) invests in nurturing housing for people with serious mental health challenges in vibrant neighborhoods in Alameda County.
+Our projects aim to democratize beauty.

 illustration of a welcoming house blue house next to a tree with colorful leaves